top of page

 Dr. Nhi Huynh is a pianist and educator celebrated for her vibrant performances and commitment to contemporary music.
 Known for premiering works by over 50 living composers, she has been a featured performer with the Contemporary Chamber Players at Stony Brook University, interpreting works like Xenakis’ Palimpsest and Berio’s Linea, along with numerous world premieres.
 A career highlight was her performance of Sheila Silver’s Piano Concerto with the Stony Brook Symphony Orchestra following her win at the 2020 Stony Brook University Concerto Competition; Silver described her as a “powerhouse,” calling the performance “phenomenal.”

-As an educator, Dr. Huynh serves as Director of Music at the Royal International Bilingual School in Vietnam, overseeing curriculum and performance activities for 3,000 students and integrating classical foundations with contemporary and culturally relevant music.
-Prior to her role in Vietnam, Dr. Huynh taught undergraduate students at Bard Conservatory of Music, Stony Brook University, and the University of Denver.
-At Bard, she was also a collaborative pianist, particularly with the Graduate Vocal Arts Program, working closely with faculty and students in a variety of contemporary and classical repertoire.
-In 2020, she received the Suffolk Piano Teachers Foundation Award.
+As an educator, Dr. Huynh is currently on the piano faculty at Lafayette College.
+She previously served as Director of Music at the Royal International Bilingual School in Vietnam, where she led curriculum design and performance activities for 3,000 students, blending classical traditions with contemporary and culturally relevant music.
+She has also taught undergraduate students at Bard Conservatory of Music, Stony Brook University, and the University of Denver.
+At Bard, she was an active collaborative pianist, particularly with the Graduate Vocal Arts Program, working closely with faculty and students in a variety of contemporary and classical repertoire.
+In 2020, she was honored with the Suffolk Piano Teachers Foundation Award.

 IMG_8357.JPG